 - court assistance in relation to the confidentiality of arbitration proceedings (principally, section 14E of the Act);

-- court review of domestic arbitral orders and awards (articles 16(3) and 34, schedule 1; and clauses 4 and 5, schedule 2); and
+- court review of domestic arbitral orders and awards (articles 16(3) and 34, schedule 1; and clauses 4 and 5, schedule 2);

 - court recognition and enforcement of arbitral awards (article 36, schedule 1).

 Article 7 of schedule 1, which closely follows the Model Law, provides that an arbitration agreement may be made orally or in writing.
 It may be in the form of an arbitration clause in a contract or in the form of a separate agreement.
 There are no known examples in New Zealand case law of any oral arbitration agreement having been proved where its existence was disputed by the parties.
 Care is required in drafting written arbitration agreements in New Zealand.
 A recent Supreme Court decision, Carr & Anor v Gallaway Cook Allan NZSC 75, has held that an arbitration clause which provides for invalid recourse against an arbitral award (in that case, an appeal on a question of fact) is not a valid arbitration agreement.

 Section 11(1) of the Act contains special provisions in respect of consumer arbitration agreements.
 These provisions apply where a person enters into a contract as a consumer and the contract contains an arbitration agreement.
 In this situation, the arbitration agreement is enforceable against the consumer only if two conditions are met: